How much does a Medicaid provider surety bond cost in Florida?

 Once the application process is complete, Provider Enrollment will review the application for accuracy.
 Upon completion of the enrollment process, approved providers are issued a 9-digit Medicaid provider number.
 The provider will then be able to participate in the Florida Medicaid program.
 This number will be required to obtain a surety bond.

-Visit the Important Links section of this page for more enrollment information.
+Visit the Additional Resources section of this page for more enrollment information.
 Take the next step toward becoming a Medicaid provider in Florida by purchasing the surety bond you need.

 Ready to get started?